April 6, 2022

 Oops!
 Something went wrong while submitting the form.

-Times of transition can be uncomfortable causing feelings of anxiety to become more frequent and intense.
+Times of transition can be uncomfortable, causing feelings of anxiety to become more frequent and intense.

 With the vaccine becoming readily available to larger groups, more and more people are shifting their opinions about appropriate activities after receiving first and second doses of the vaccination.
 Setting boundaries with friends and family can ease this transition back to normalcy.
 This means creating guidelines for activities so the resident feels comfortable, which can help alleviate feelings of anxiety when spending time with loved one's.
-Here are some helpful tips to remember when setting boundaries with members of your community:

 1. Be Compassionate - When setting boundaries it’s very important to be respectful of everyone involved.
 Be sure to take an empathetic posture in communicating with your friends and family by using “I” statements and showing appreciation for other people’s perspectives.